roz0n/Veximoji/README.md

 Each of the above categories are available in array-form via publicly exposed short-hand variables:

+### `typealias EmojiFlagCategory`

+- A typealias of `Veximoji.FlagCategories`, an enum representing the above categories.

 ### `EmojiFlagCountryCodes: [String]`

 - Computes and returns all supported [ISO 3166-1](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) country codes.